 Indeed.
 It benefits the machine world to give the people “whatever they want,” playing upon the innate self-serving aspects of humanity.

 The Architect’s discussion with Neo in “Matrix Reloaded,” laid it out for us.
 His job is to create the best environment for maximum energy production.
-Part of doing this was designing a Matrix world that appealed to the worst within humans:
+Part of doing this was designing a Matrix world that he could control – one that appealed to the worst within humans:

 “I redesigned it based on your history to more accurately reflect the varying grotesqueries of your nature.”

 Kabbalah and Energy

 Kabbalah teaches a lot about energy in the spiritual sense, particularly as it relates to what is called our “evil inclination” (Yetzer Hara) which is the self-serving aspect of our nature.

 To a degree, we need this for self-preservation and matters of advancement.
 However, this part of us usually does not know when to say ‘no.’